HI4KenyaBootcamp/dhis2-metadata-change-log-and-monitoring/README.md

 # DHIS2 Metadata Change Log and Monitoring
-This is the Task #5 repository.
-The task involves monitoring and logging of all metadata changes on DHIS2.
+The following is an installable DHIS2 application that can be accessed from within the platform.
+The application allows for logging and monitoring of any metadata change.
+The application is built with ReactJS, a JavaScript framework.